-NOTE: For updated processor settings, visit the ASUS web site: www.asus.com (see ASUS CONTACT INFORMATION).
+For more up to date processor settings, visit the ASUS web site: www.asus.com.

 3.5 System Memory (DIMM)

 This motherboard uses only Dual Inline Memory Modules (DIMMs).
 Two sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 8, 16, 32, 64, 128, 256, or 512MB to form a memory size between 8MB to 1GB.
 One side (with memory chips) of the DIMM takes up one row on the motherboard.
 This motherboard also supports NEC's Virtual Channel (VC) SDRAMs.